abhimanyu081/parallel-counter-app/README.md

 3. Mysql

 ## Instructions to run the app.
-Note :- App creates a new table named Number on each startup (drops older one if exists).

 1. clone the app from github.
 2. Go to extracted app directory.
 3. Provide mysql connection url, user password properties in `/src/main/resources/application.properties`
 4. Build application using command `mvn clean install`.
-5. Run App using
+5. Run App using command `mvn spring-boot run`
 6. go to apache jmeter bin folder and run below command to run the test
-7. To modify the jmx file open it in jmeter GUI.
+7. To modify the jmx file open it in jmeter GUI and change.
+8. Run jmeter test using command line e.g [ D:\work\personal\parallel-counter-app\parallel-counter-app\CounterApi.jmx  -l ApiTestReport1.jtl]
 6. Stop app using ctrl+c
+7. Run another cycle if needed.

+Note 1:- App creates a new table named Number on each startup (drops older one if exists).
-Note:- make sure app is shut down properly before another run.
+Note 2:- make sure app is shut down properly before another run.
+Note 3:- I ran the test using 10000 users with ramp up period of 10 seconds, the count in table was 10000 (subject to jmeter finished with 0% error).